 Learning to be consistent, as with most parenting principles, is a difficult lesson.
 But once you learn how to be consistent, you’ll be amazed at the difference in your kids.

 Good moms forgive their kids.
-Really good moms forgive them while helping them learn a lesson.
+Really good moms forgive their kids while helping them learn a lesson.

-One of my favorite parenting books, Love and Logic, shares tips to teach your kids lessons naturally.
+One of my favorite parenting books, Parenting with Love and Logic, shares tips to teach your kids lessons naturally.